/ Ludington Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a long-term impairment, you may be entitled to further compensation under Michigan law.
-These payments are designed to make up for the permanent consequences of your injury on your ability to work.
+If your workplace injury results in a lasting condition, you may be eligible for additional benefits under Michigan law.
+These payments are meant to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: